 The Shrine hosts more than 150 official commemorative services each year.
-Services are held to remember the service of Australian men and women, particularly Victorians, in times of war and peacekeeping.
+They are held to remember the service of Australian men and women, particularly Victorians, in times of war and peacekeeping.
 The majority of these services take place:

 - in the Sanctuary

-- on the Forecourt
+- on the Second World War Memorial Forecourt

 While each service is unique, each contains the following elements:

 - recitation of Laurence Binyon’s 'Ode' from 'For the Fallen'

 - the sounding of 'The Last Post' on a trumpet or bugle

 - 'Lest We Forget' (said by the MC, then repeated by all present)